-These vegan hasselback sweet potatoes are a delicious gluten free side dish perfect for Christmas, Thanksgiving, or any other festive occasion.
-They’re easy to make and are ideal for entertaining, but they also work well alongside a simple meal with no special occasion required.
+These vegan hasselback sweet potatoes are an easy and delicious side dish that can be prepared in advance.
+They’re perfect for Christmas, Thanksgiving, or any other festive occasion.

 Hasselback potatoes have little slits cut most of the way down, while keeping the bottom part of the potato intact.
 These slits serve a couple of purposes.
 First, they allow the sweet potatoes to fan out in a way that looks cute.
-Also, they provide additional crevices for the herb flavoured olive oil to drip down into, which makes for a particularly flavourful sweet potato.
+Also, they provide additional crevices for the herb flavored olive oil to drip down into, which makes for a particularly flavorful sweet potato.

 The other trick is to use something to stop you from cutting all the way through the sweet potatoes when you’re making the little slits.
 I like to use stainless steel drinking straws and lay one on either side of the sweet potato.
 That way I can use a heavy knife and the palm of my hand to firmly push the knife down on the sweet potato to make each cut without worrying about accidentally cutting all the way through.
 Chopsticks would work equally well.
 Alternatively you could use the handle sides of a couple of wooden spoons.

 I kept this recipe simple by using dried herbs that I generally have on hand, but you could substitute finely chopped fresh herbs instead.
 I think the combination of thyme, rosemary, and sage is perfect in this recipe because those herbs add a warm, woodsy flavor that balances nicely with the sweetness of the sweet potatoes.

 I prefer to use extra olive oil in these hasselback sweet potatoes but you can substitute whatever oil you prefer.

 - These delicious vegan stuffed portobello mushrooms as a festive appetizer or main course.